jkutner/jkutner.github.com/_posts/2021-04-26-write-good-dockerfile.md

 date:   2021-04-26 09:42:01
 ---

+(update: also see my post on [Writing a Good Dockerfile in 0 Steps](https://jkutner.github.io/2021/04/28/write-good-dockerfile-zero-steps.html))

 In this post you'll learn the essential steps required to write a secure, compact, and maintainable Dockerfile in just 19 "easy" steps.
 I think you'll be surprised at how much you really need to know.
 Let's get started!

 #### Step 1: Check the order of your commands